alexzettlemoyer/GameEngine/README.md

 * to start the server enter ./server
 * from the Network directory run `make client`
 * to start the client enter ./client

+- Networking Game
+* from the project directory run `make gameServer`
+* to start the game server enter ./gameServer
+* from the project directory run `make gameClient`
+* to start any game client enter ./gameClient

 USAGE: